Armenian Americans: Arts and entertainment

 Sculptor Haig Patigian, painter Hovsep Pushman, and most notably, Arshile Gorky (born Vosdanig Adoian) are among the best known American artists of Armenian origin.
 Other notable figures include sculptor Reuben Nakian, painters John Altoon, Edward Avedisian, Charles Garabedian, Ludwig Mactarian, and Arman Manookian.

 In the field of the contemporary art and performance, some notable American artist of Armenian heritage include Nina Katchadourian, Eric Bogosian, Tabboo! (aka Stephen Tashjian), Peter Sarkisian, Aram Jibilian, Linda Ganjian, Dahlia Elsayed, Emil Kazaz, Andrew Ohanesian, and others.

-Larry Gagosian is a major art dealer who owns the Gagosian Gallery.
+Larry Gagosian is a major art dealer, who owns the Gagosian Gallery.
 In 2011, the British magazine ArtReview placed Gagosian fourth in their annual poll of "most powerful person in the art world".
 Syria-born Hrag Vartanian is the founder and editor-in-chief of the art journal Hyperallergic.

 Academia, sciences and medicine

-Vartan Gregorian, born in Iran, was president of Brown University and the New York Public Library as well as president of the Carnegie Corporation of New York.
+Vartan Gregorian, born in Iran, was president of Brown University and the New York Public Library, as well as president of the Carnegie Corporation of New York.
 He was a recipient the National Humanities Medal and the Presidential Medal of Freedom.

 Lawyer Gregory H. Adamian served as president of Bentley University from 1970 to 1991, during which he oversaw dramatic growth of the university.

 Aram Chobanian served as president of Boston University from 2003 to 2005.

-Richard Hovannisian is a historian and professor emeritus at UCLA.
+Richard Hovannisian was a notable historian of Armenia and professor emeritus at UCLA.

 Khachig Tölölyan, born in Syria, was a professor of English and Comparative Literature at Wesleyan University and is considered a founder of the academic discipline of diaspora studies.

 Daron Acemoglu, a Turkish-born economist at the Massachusetts Institute of Technology, is one of the most cited economists in the world.

 Raymond Damadian, a recipient of the National Medal of Technology, had a significant contribution to the invention of the MRI.

 Christina Maranci is the Arthur H. Dadian and Ara Oztemel Professor of Armenian Art and Architecture at Tufts University.

-Jack Kevorkian was a controversial pathologist and euthanasia activist commonly known as "Dr. Death", whose parents were Armenian immigrants.
+Jack Kevorkian was a controversial pathologist and euthanasia activist, commonly known as "Dr. Death", whose parents were Armenian immigrants.
 His father, Levon, was born in the village of Passen, near Erzurum, and his mother, Satenig, was born in the village of Govdun, near Sivas.

-Dr. Moses Housepian, an Armenian-American physician born in the Armenian village of Kessab in Syria, was a medical relief worker in Russian Armenia during the Armenian genocide.
-His son Dr. Edgar Housepian was a neurosurgeon, educator, and co-founder of the Fund for Armenian Relief.
+Moses Housepian, an Armenian-American physician born in the Armenian village of Kessab in Syria, was a medical relief worker in Russian Armenia during the Armenian genocide.
+His son, Edgar Housepian, was a neurosurgeon, educator, and co-founder of the Fund for Armenian Relief.